 Consider first the fundamental reason prices rise - demand exceeds supply.
 Today our problem is precisely the opposite.
-To wit, the Congressional Budget Office expects the output gap in the U.S. (the supply of goods and services we're capable of producing at full capacity minus current demand) to average about 7% of GDP over the next two years, or \$1 trillion a year.
+To wit, the Congressional Budget Office expects the output gap in the U.S. - the supply of goods and services we're capable of producing at full capacity minus current demand - to average about 7% of GDP over the next two years, or almost \$1 trillion a year.
 Note that this estimate includes ballooning Federal Government spending without which the output gap would be even wider.

-Such excess supply exists because, for at least a decade (and some argue the past 25 years), everincreasing debt levels artificially boosted the economy.
-We had a good time of epic proportions.
-But bad loans, unfortunately, are often made in good times.
-Thus, loan defaults have soared and our major financial institutions now teeter on the cusp of insolvency.
-Households (generally) no longer have the capacity to borrow and even if they did, most financial institutions are in no position to lend.
+An unemployment rate approaching 10% and U.S. manufacturing capacity utilization below 70% - the lowest level since records began in 1967 - attest to the enormity of the current output gap.
+Such excess supply exists because, for at least a decade and arguably the past 25 years, ever-increasing debt levels artificially boosted the economy.
+Now, loan defaults have soared and our major financial institutions teeter on the cusp of insolvency.
+Households no longer have the capacity to borrow and even if they did, most financial institutions are in no position to lend.
 Demand for goods and services has therefore shrunk drastically, leaving behind a huge oversupply of everything from homes to office space to gas-guzzling SUVs.

 So again we return to that stubborn law of supply and demand.
 As long as we have all that excess supply, most producers will find it extremely difficult to raise prices.
 How long do we have before demand catches back up?
 Economists at Goldman Sachs recently estimated that the U.S. economy would have to grow 4.75% a year through 2015 for the output gap to close.
 If we grow just 3.75% a year it'll take a decade.
-But what if, as has historically happened after the bursting of a massive debt bubble (because debt is paid down and savings rates rise), GDP grows even slower?

-The case for inflation, therefore, must be predicated on the idea that all the money the Federal Reserve is creating will soon work its way into the economy, spur torrid demand growth, and rapidly close the output gap.
-The trouble, however, is that at least in the private sector the Fed is effectively pushing on a string.
-Specifically, it can increase the money supply, but it can't force already heavily indebted consumers to borrow more or damaged financial institutions to lend.
-Thus, much of the money the Fed has created is mostly languishing in the coffers of financial institutions, accomplishing little in the way of stimulating demand for goods and services.
-And while the Federal Government is spending prodigiously, the overall amount remains far too small to close the output gap.
+The case for inflation, therefore, must rest on the idea that all the money the Federal Reserve is creating will soon work its way into the economy, spur torrid demand growth, and rapidly close the output gap.
+The trouble, however, is that while the Fed can increase the supply of the money, it can't force heavily indebted consumers to borrow more or damaged financial institutions to lend.
+Households and financial institutions will need time to pay down debt and repair their weak balance sheets.
+This adjustment to higher savings and lower debt levels is why an extended period of below-average GDP growth typically follows the bursting of a major credit bubble.
+Thus, much of the money the Fed has created should continue to languish in the coffers of financial institutions, accomplishing little in the way of stimulating demand.

 But surely households and businesses will eventually start borrowing again and banks will start lending.
 And when that happens won't all the money the Fed creates today ultimately cause inflation?
 If the Fed was literally "printing" money and dropping it from helicopters (as current Fed Chairman Ben Bernanke once off-handedly suggested as an antidote to persistent deflation) the answer would be yes.
 But understand that the Federal Reserve is not printing currency but rather extending credit to banks, corporations, and the Federal Government.
 This money will eventually be repaid.
-And as it is the money supply will naturally shrink back to size.
+As time passes the money supply will naturally shrink back to size.

-The Fed's recent actions, therefore, differ starkly from those of governments that have inflicted hyper-inflation upon their citizens like the post WWI Weimar Republic (Germany) and more recently third-world nations like Zimbabwe.
-In those inflationary episodes, governments literally printed enormous quantities of currency, which, once floating around their economies, couldn't be withdrawn.
+The Fed's recent actions, therefore, differ starkly from those of governments that have inflicted hyperinflation upon their citizens like the post WWI Weimar Republic (Germany) and more recently thirdworld nations like Zimbabwe.
+In those inflationary episodes, governments literally printed immense quantities of currency, which, once floating around their economies, couldn't be withdrawn.